·EDGIST Labs Engineering

 Traditional virtual try-on applications rely on continuous cloud transmission for remote algorithmic analysis.
 Internal audits of the top 50 beauty applications from Q4 2025 indicated that an alarming 85% of platforms aggregate and indefinitely store raw facial and hand telemetry to train third-party models, creating severe non-consensual biometric vulnerabilities (Source: Decentralized Privacy Advocacy Group, 2026).

-The Zero-Trust AR Architecture
+The Hybrid AR Architecture

 Setting a New Trust Standard and E-E-A-T